Giriraj-Roy/RESTful-API/README.md

-# RESTful-API-Tutorial
+# RESTful-API

-This is a tutorial where a REST API is built using Node JS , Express and MongoDB
+This REST API is built using Node JS , Express and MongoDB.
+Postman framework has been utilised.